 Confiscated mobile phones and other devices may be held for up to three months.

-You will not be permitted to wear watches of any type during written examinations or the GAT.
+You will not be permitted to wear watches of any type during written examinations.
 All watches must be removed and placed at the top of your table, where they can be seen clearly and easily by supervisors.

 Stopwatches or watches with special functions, such as an alarm or a stopwatch, are not permitted in the examination room.